Why is it easier to balance a bike in motion?

 Even when you're doing what's known in the cycling community as a "track stand", you're subtly adding momentum to the bike as you shift your weight on the pedals.
 These small adjustments allow you to create momentum by moving the bike forwards (and/or backwards if you're on a fixie).

-So, the most compelling reason why it's easier to balance on a moving bike comes down to the rider being able to steer into the direction of the fall and correct themselves.
-But it can't be the whole truth.
+So, the most compelling reason why itโ€™s easier to balance on a moving bike comes down to the ability to steer into the direction of a fall.
+However, there are additional factors contributing to this stability.

 If you give a riderless bike a good push, it will remain upright for about 20 seconds.
 A static riderless bike, by comparison, will fall over after about 2 seconds.
 So there's a significant amount of self-stability in bike design that helps it stay upright while moving.
 Here are some other factors contributing to why it's easier to balance a moving bike: